ttntm/ttntm/content/til/index.md

 - src: "/items/*"
 ---

-An ongoing list of learnings that might help someone facing similar challenges.
+A list of little things that might help someone out there.

 {{< learnings >}}